gatsbyjs/gatsby/docs/docs/conceptual/rendering-options.md

 The subsequent requests will hit the CDN cache the same way as with SSG.

 For example: maybe you have an archive of old articles that no longer receive significant traffic.
-There is no practical reason to generate them on each build and thus delay the delivery of fresh articles.
+There is no practical reason to generate them on each build (and thus delay the delivery of fresh articles).

 In this case, you may choose to defer the generation of old pages, and Gatsby will skip them during the build step.

-- [How to use deferred static generation][7]
+- [How-To Guide: Using Deferred Static Generation][7]

 ![Deferred Static Generation diagram](../images/dsg-diagram.jpg)